Frequently Asked Questions (FAQs)

 No. Previously unsuccessful applicants are not precluded from applying, indeed they are strongly encouraged to re-apply the following year.

-Does affiliation with a U.S. institution have to be confirmed at the time of application?
+Does affiliation with a U.S. host institution have to be confirmed at the time of application?

 I have already started my program of study.
 Can I apply for a Fulbright scholarship?